Madrid 3 Day Itinerary for First-Time Visitors (2025 Travel Guide)

 Conclusion

 Madrid City is huge and covering all the places in a three-day Madrid city tour can become quite a daunting task.
 However, by sticking to the aforementioned itinerary, you can make the most of your trip and visit almost all the hyped places.
-For a more relaxed and convenient trip, we suggest you jump in for a Hop On Hop Off Bus Tours Madrid Spain bus tour and get a big bus Madrid ride.
+For a more relaxed and convenient trip, we suggest you jump in for a Hop On Hop Off Bus Tour Madrid Spain bus tour and get a big bus Madrid ride.